-Sarah Margolis-Pineo is a curator specializing in Modern and contemporary craft and design.
+Sarah Margolis-Pineo is a curator and collections specialist of American craft and design.
 Most recently, Sarah was curator of Hancock Shaker Village (Pittsfield, MA), where she oversaw the stewardship of the museum’s collection of 19 historic buildings and over 22,000 works of Shaker furniture, gift drawings, domestic objects, tools, and textiles.
 At Hancock, she curated exhibitions of Shaker material culture as well as contemporary art and design.
 She also developed symposia, events, and an artist residency program engaging the history and legacy of the Shakers.

 Previously, Sarah has held positions in the curatorial departments of American Folk Art Museum (New York), Frye Art Museum (Seattle), Museum of Contemporary Craft (Portland, OR), and Cranbrook Art Museum (Bloomfield Hills, MI).
 In 2017, she co-founded Lone Pine Farm & Studio, an agri-cultural incubator and artist residency.